Ed Craven

 Edward Craven (born 1995) is an Australian billionaire entrepreneur.
-Known as the co-founder of the online casino Stake and the live-streaming platform Kick, Craven also streams on Kick.
+He is known as the co-founder of the online casino Stake and the live-streaming platform Kick, where Craven also streams.

 Early life

 From Melbourne, Australia, Craven was born in 1995.
 His father, Jamie Craven, was banned from working in the financial services industry and jailed for six months in the 1980s over the collapse of investment company Spedley Securities.
-Little is publicly known about Craven's upbringing or education, although he did attend to Bishop Druitt College where he developed an early interest in technology, online gaming, and cryptocurrencies.
-According to Craven, he won $6000 on a family cruise at age 12, which gave him a fascination with the statistics of the gambling industry.
+His mother, Verena Marie Macarthur-Onslow is a member of the Macarthur family of graziers.
+Little is publicly known about Craven's upbringing or education, although he did attend Bishop Druitt College where he developed an early interest in technology, online gaming, and cryptocurrencies.
+According to Craven, he won $6,000 on a family cruise at age 12, which gave him a fascination with the statistics of the gambling industry.
 During his teenage years, he became active in online communities centered around virtual games and gambling, particularly within the game RuneScape.

 Career

-After experimenting together with Bijan Tehrani with virtual gambling in RuneScape, Craven and Tehrani created Primedice, a cryptocurrency-based online dice game in 2013.
+After experimenting with virtual gambling in RuneScape, Craven and Bijan Tehrani created Primedice, a cryptocurrency-based online dice game in 2013.
 In 2016, they launched Easygo, a company specializing in online casino games.
 Until the end of 2021, Craven was known publicly only as "Edd Miroslav."